-The intensity of absorption of infrared radiation by a diatomic molecule is proportional to the change in the dipole moment with change in bond length, which means that homonuclear diatomics such as N2 and O2 are transparent in the infrared.
+The intensity of absorption of infrared radiation by a diatomic molecule is proportional to the change in the dipole moment with change in bond length.
+Since the dipole moment for a homonuclear diatomic molecule does not change with distance, this means that molecules such as $N_2$ and $O_2$ are transparent in the infrared.
 The intensity of each of the individual lines in an infrared spectrum of a polyatomic molecule follows from the change in dipole moment along the associated normal coordinate.
 Some of the normal coordinates may not lead to a change in dipole moment, for example, the symmetric stretch in carbon dioxide where both CO bonds are simultaneously moving, and infrared absorptions will not be observed.